Information we collect

 We do not keep information that we no longer need for the purpose it was collected, unless the law requires us to do so.
 It is either destroyed or de-identified as required under the Archives Act 1983.

-Only authorised Health staff can access personal information stored by us.
+Only authorised Department of Health and Aged Care staff can access personal information stored by us.
 Security features protect it from unauthorised access.

 We store information in different ways, including: